Not Logged In

 Presentation

-AI Policies in Japanese Universities: Background, characteristics, and classroom implications
+AI Policies in Japanese Universities: Background, Characteristics, and Classroom Implications

 The November 2022 release of ChatGPT 3.0 prompted higher education institutions (HEIs) around the world to publish guidelines for faculty, students, and staff, and there is a growing research effort to characterize and analyze these documents.
 Early studies analyzing generative AI policy documents at the world’s highest-ranked HEIs reveal divergent approaches despite sharing common concerns, such as academic integrity, data security, integration of AI in learning and assessment, and communication with students (An et al., 2025; Moorhouse et al., 2023; Xiao et al., 2023).